eriktuck/ei-dev/docs/additional-resources/project-planning.md

 Here's an example project plan for this project:

+#### Solution Description

+A web-based wiki for capturing and organizing information important to developing metrics products with a focus on performance-driven conservation programs.

 #### Goal & Objectives

 ##### Goal

-Provide a single source for documenting and sharing EI's approach to data product development and best practices for current and future staff.
+Provide a single source for documenting and sharing EI's approach to metrics product development and best practices for current and future staff.

 ##### Objectives